 - Beat the heat this holiday weekend with our hot weather tips.

-- This weekend, make sure you practice swim safety by staying close, being alert and watching children in and around the pool.
-Check out some other pool safety tips.
+- This weekend, make sure you practice swim safety by staying close, being alert, and watching children in and around the pool.
+Check out some other swimming safety tips.

 - Don’t get burned by ignoring grilling safety — follow these steps for blissful BBQing this holiday weekend.